MUIprodigy/Instasynch-Addons/README.md

 Mod Spy
 -------

 The logs in the console can be redirected to the chat window.
-Clean commands will be filtered out To turn it on and off use <code>~ModSpy</code>
+Clean commands will be filtered out.

 Click <a href="Chat Additions/ModSpy/modspyexample.gif">here</a> for the example.